To be honest, customer relationships can feel like a bad date – awkward silences, forced conversations, and a desperate hope for escape.

 In a business, keeping customers happy is important.
 But sometimes, the terms "customer service" and "customer relations" get thrown around interchangeably.
 While they have mutually beneficial relationships, there's a key difference between the two.

 Imagine customer service as the front line of your customer interaction.
 It's where you directly address customer inquiries, complaints, and requests.
-Think of it as the team that fixes broken things– they're essential for resolving immediate issues and keeping things running smoothly.

 Here are some key aspects of customer service: